nolanlawson/fuite/README.md

 })
 ```

 Note that the above works if you're using the JavaScript API.
-For the CLI, see [#extending-the-default-scenario-in-the-cli].
+For the CLI, see [extending the default scenario in the CLI](#extending-the-default-scenario-in-the-cli).

 # Limitations